-You will be able to keep your reasonable possessions if you go bankrupt.
+You can keep all your reasonable possessions and household belongings if you go bankrupt.
 Only things of particularly high value may be at risk.

 - Which possessions can you keep?

-- Can you give assets away before going Bankrupt?
+- Can you give belongings away before going Bankrupt?

 - How is the value of your possessions checked?